Keeping It Clean

 Fibersol offers multiple label choices, allowing the formulator to choose the best option for desired product positioning.
 And, with more “friendly sounding” ingredient options, Fibersol can help position products as clean and simple.

 Fibersol is derived from U.S.-grown corn, with non-GMO Fibersol available as well.
-Fibersol®-2 can be labeled as “digestion-resistant maltodexrin,” “resistant maltodextrin,” “maltodextrin,” or “soluble corn fiber.”
-These statements may be modified with “Fibersol-2 fiber,” “soluble dietary fiber,” “dietary fiber,” “fiber,” “source of dietary fiber,” and similar phrases; for example, “maltodextrin (dietary fiber [Fibersol-2]”).
-Fibersol-LQ can be labeled as “corn syrup” or “soluble corn fiber,” and Fibersol®-HS can be labeled as “Fibersol-2 (soluble corn fiber), honey, purified steviol glycosides.”
+Fibersol®-2 can be labeled in the US as “soluble corn fiber” or “soluble vegetable fiber (corn)”.
+These statements may be modified with “Fibersol-2 fiber,” “soluble dietary fiber,” “dietary fiber,” “fiber,” “source of dietary fiber,” and similar phrases.

 Fibersol-2 has been recognized as GRAS by the U.S. Food and Drug Administration (FDA), certified kosher and pareve by the Orthodox Union, and halal-certified as well.
 Many consumers equate kosher and halalfoods with clean, simple formulation.